-The CashScore can be used to supplement a traditional credit score or as an alternative when a traditional score is unavailable or unreliable.
-The CashScore leverages thousands of financial data points that are missing from traditional credit reports, describing a consumer's key financial factors, like income, assets, expenses, and financial volatility.
+CashScore can be used to supplement a traditional credit score or as an alternative when a traditional score is unavailable or unreliable.
+CashScore leverages thousands of financial data points that are missing from traditional credit reports, describing a consumer's key financial factors, like income, assets, expenses, and volatility, and ability-to-pay.
 CashScores are available for the millions of thin-file and no-file consumers that lack traditional credit history.
 When credit history is available, the CashScore provides a differentiated, incremental view of risk that improves overall credit decisioning.

 No credit history is required to calculate a CashScore.
-Instead, Prism Data requires only bank account transaction history (i.e., the digital bank statements) from a consumer’s primary bank account, with at least three months of history.
-Although only the primary account history is required, we recommend using data from all of the material bank accounts used by the consumer.
+Instead, Prism Data requires only deposit account transaction history (i.e., the digital bank statements) from a consumer’s primary deposit account, with a minimum amount of account activity.

-The CashScore measures the relative probability of credit default in rank order on a scale from 0 to 999 (999 being the best possible score).
+CashScore measures the relative probability of credit default in the next 12 months in rank order on a scale from 0 to 999 (999 being the best possible score).
 This means that a consumer with a score of 875 is less likely to default on a loan than a consumer with a score of 425.

-The CashSore measures creditworthiness based on assets, income, and expenses—essentially, the money that a consumer makes, saves, and spends on a monthly basis.
-The CashScore is a strong measure of the ability to pay, as well as financial stability.
-Consumers that make more than they spend tend to be lower risk, and achieve higher CashScores.
+CashScore measures creditworthiness based on income, assets, and expenses—essentially, the money that a consumer makes, saves, and spends on a monthly basis.
+CashScore is a strong measure of the ability to pay, and includes critical details about financial stability and collateral as well.
+Consumers that make more than they spend tend to be lower risk and achieve higher CashScores.